 - St John's Cemetery is pleased to respond to genealogy enquiries by phone (416-691-296) or email.

-March 26, 2014 @7pm at the Cemetery's main office at 256 Kingston Road Toronto - Join us for interesting discussion and refreshments.
-Invite family and friends.
 Our events are offered at no charge and no obligation.
-All are welcome!more details here »
+All are welcome!
+See details here »

 St. John’s Norway is pleased to offer opportunities for any members of the public seeking to arrive at deeper understandings about death, grief, and the pain of loss, while taking steps toward healing.